Understanding Tysabri and Progressive Multifocal Leukoencephalopathy: What the Research Shows

 What is the link between Tysabri and Progressive Multifocal Leukoencephalopathy?

-Tysabri (natalizumab) is associated with an increased risk of progressive multifocal leukoencephalopathy (PML), a serious brain infection caused by the JC virus.
-The drug impairs immune surveillance, allowing the virus to reactivate and cause demyelination.
-The FDA has issued a boxed warning for this risk (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+Tysabri (natalizumab) is associated with a significantly increased risk of PML, an opportunistic brain infection caused by the JC virus.
+The FDA has issued a boxed warning, and the drug is only available through a restricted program due to this risk (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).

 Does submitting information create an attorney-client relationship?